AvakyanK/TeorVer/README.md

 '''ruby
 binExpectVal(n, p)
 '''
-input parameters:
+Input parameters:
-n - number of values
+n - number of values;
 p - the probability of occurrence of a value